gradle/gradle/subprojects/docs/src/docs/release/notes.md

 when building the archive.
 Finally, the [Plugin Publishing Plugin](https://plugins.gradle.org/docs/publish-plugin) helps you to publish your plugins to the [Gradle Plugin Portal](https://plugins.gradle.org/) and share them with the rest of the community.

 Dependency Management has gotten some love, too.
-We've add [component selection rules](userguide/dependency_management.html#component_selection_rules), [module replacement rules](userguide/dependency_management.html#sec:module_replacement), and [dependency substitution rules](userguide/dependency_management.html#dependency_substitution_rules).
+We've added [component selection rules](userguide/dependency_management.html#component_selection_rules), [module replacement rules](userguide/dependency_management.html#sec:module_replacement), and [dependency substitution rules](userguide/dependency_management.html#dependency_substitution_rules).
 We've provided support for S3 repositories as well as configurable HTTP authentication, including preemptive authentication.
 We've even added support for compile-only dependencies.
 Publishing dependencies is also more powerful and you can now publish to S3 and SFTP repositories, implement Maven or Ivy dependency exclusions, as well as publish Ivy extra attributes in